-The most frequent sign of Gilbert's syndrome is an occasional yellowish tinge of the skin and the whites of the eyes as a result of the slightly elevated levels of bilirubin in the blood.
-In people with Gilbert's syndrome, bilirubin levels may increase and jaundice may become apparent because of:
+The most frequent sign of Gilbert syndrome is an occasional yellowish tinge of the skin and the whites of the eyes as a result of slightly higher levels of bilirubin in the blood.
+In people with Gilbert syndrome, bilirubin levels may increase due to:

 - Illness, such as a cold or the flu